HeyThereSmileMore/OpenInverterGateway/Doc/MQTT.md

 E.g. for protocol 3.05 in [Growatt305.cpp](/SRC/ShineWiFi-ModBus/Growatt305.cpp)

+> [!NOTE]
+> Check the "Supported Inverters" section in the README file if you don't know which protocol version your inverter uses.

 Here are some examples:

 - [Version for protocol 1.24](#version-for-protocol-124)
 - [Version for protocol 3.05](#version-for-protocol-305)

 ### Version for protocol 1.24

+> [!TIP]
+> To get a full mqtt config of all sensors, head to this post: [networkluk](https://community.simon42.com/t/growatt-sph-10000-openinvertergateway/16123)

 ```yaml
 mqtt: